ppy/osu-wiki/news/2024/2024-01-23-5wc2024-registrations-open.md

 Players and organizers will need to login **[here](https://5wc.stagec.xyz/)** to register and/or manage their teams.
 Organizers have a new, private web interface they can use to manage their teams.
 Players who are selected will not know until told directly by their organizer.

 Additionally, prospective players must:
-- Not be restricted or hold an active tournament ban by the end of registrations
+- Not be restricted or hold an active tournament ban by the end of registrations.
 - Must not violate the 5WC 2024 community rules in a way which warrants disqualification.
 - Be within the rank range of #10,000-99,999 after the [BWS formula](https://osu.ppy.sh/wiki/en/Tournaments/Badge-weighted_seeding) is applied with badges earned on or after 01-01-2021.
 - Join our [Discord server](https://discord.gg/WxX2UkdSMq).